tmdomingues/private-hospital/README.md

 ### Tested scenarios for business rules
-There are 4 patients and 3 doctors on the initial data.
+There are 4 patients and 3 doctors on the initial data. (the first has id=1 and so on)

 As a patient :mage_woman::
 1. Scheduled an appointment: POST /v1/hospital/patients/{id}/appointments